-If you choose to embark on an unfamiliar trail, there are chances that you may find it difficult returning to your starting point.
+If you choose to embark on an unfamiliar trail, there are chances that you may find it difficult to return to your starting point.
 Therefore, ensure that you have enough time to trace your way back in case such a thing happens.
-The best time for beginners is daytime.
+The best time for beginners is the daytime.
 It will enable you to locate your trail markers easily.

 Make Use Of A Map

 Typically, during a hike, there’s a map at the trailhead.
-However, you shouldn’t take any chances, especially on your first time.
+However, you shouldn’t take any chances, especially for the first time.
 Ensure that you carry your map that has all the directions indicated.
 It will prove helpful if you find it difficult to locate your trail markers.

 Use Trekking Poles